|Associates and senior associates||10|

 |Who’s Who Legal: Data nominees||6|

-Walder Wyss is currently in high demand due to market trends such as digitisation, data monetisation and shifts to platform-centred business models.
+Walder Wyss helps clients navigate market trends such as digitisation, data monetisation and shifts to platform-centred business models.
 Lawyers in the Swiss firm’s M&A, employment, litigation, healthcare, pharma, IT, tax and data protection departments – and more – frequently deal with legal issues that arise in those contexts.

-The firm advises on all aspects of data protection, including defending clients in several regulatory investigations.
+It further advises on all aspects of data protection, including defending companies in regulatory investigations.
 Clients include Microsoft, ABB, Swisscard, Swisscom, credit card issuer Aduno, credit information company Intrum and Zurich Insurance.

-Jürg Schneider in Lausanne is a key name: a co-head of the data protection practice, he has a solid presence on the market.
-David Vasella in Zurich joined from Froriep in 2017; and partners Michael Isler and Hans-Rudolf Trüeb are important to the firm, acting respectively as a current and a former member of its management committee.
+Jürg Schneider in Lausanne is a key name who has a solid presence on the market.
+David Vasella in Zurich joined from Froriep in 2017; and partners Michael Isler and Hans-Rudolf Trüeb are important figures, acting respectively as current and former members of its management committee.

 Walder Wyss has been established in Zurich in 1972 and has grown continuously at record pace.
-Today we are one of the largest Swiss full-service firms, with more than 240 legal experts, including close to 70 partners and 20 senior counsel and counsel.
+Today we are one of the largest Swiss full-service firms, with more than 250legal experts, including 71partners and 21senior counsel and counsel.

 Growth and a close relationship with our clients are key factors for our success.
 With six offices in Zurich, Geneva, Basel, Berne, Lausanne and Lugano, we offer our clients a personalised and high-quality one-stop shop for all legal and tax advisory needs across all language regions of Switzerland.